-Feet take such a beating in the summer.
+Our feet take such a beating in the summer.
 I like to go barefoot as much as possible (I am from the South!) plus lots of sandal wearing takes a toll.
-Crusty, dirty feet is one of my biggest pet peeves so I’ve been trying various tools and remedies to keep them soft.
+Crusty, dirty feet are one of my biggest pet peeves so I've been trying various tools and remedies to keep them soft.
 These DIY foot mask recipes are an easy way to give your hard-working tootsies some TLC.

 Because when you wear cute sandals you want to show off pretty feet, right?
 From dry skin to cracked heels, these pampering remedies will have your feet soft and smooth in no time.

 When I read in Real Simple that bananas make an excellent skin softener I was skeptical.
 Who wants to slather a banana on their feet?
 Personally, I don't want my feet to smell like banana bread.

 But it works!
 My soles were much softer and it made exfoliating so much easier.
 Don't you love little home remedies like this?
 All you need is a banana and some honey.

 —½ teaspoon honey

 Mash ½ of a banana in a small bowl and add the honey.
 Slather the mixture all over your feet and wrap them in plastic wrap.
 (If you have extra, it makes a great snack!)

 If you're having some issues with the plastic wrap slipping off, put a pair of old socks on over it.
 The slight pressure of the socks combined with the heat helps make the mask work even better, too.
 Read a magazine for at least 15 minutes then wipe off the banana and honey mixture.